devNamedKiki/Audits/PrivateAudits/AuditTemplate.md

 - Medium
   - Only a small amount of funds can be lost or a core functionality of the protocol is affected.
 - Low
-  - Any kind of unexpected behaviour with some of the protocol's functionalities.
+  - Any kind of unexpected behavior with some of the protocol's functionalities.

 ### 3.2 Likelihood

 - High
-  - Almost certain to happen, easy to perform, or not easy but highly incentivizaed.
+  - Almost certain to happen, easy to perform, or not easy but highly incentivized.
 - Medium
   - Only conditionally possible or incentivized, but still relatively incentivized.
 - Low